milan604/core-lab/pkg/http/README.md

 3. **Context Usage**: Always use context.Context for cancellation and timeouts
 4. **Error Handling**: Check response status codes and handle errors appropriately
 5. **Resource Cleanup**: Always close response bodies to avoid resource leaks
+6. **Service URLs**: Each service call should use its own full URL - the client doesn't maintain a base URL

 ## Thread Safety